Raise A Shout

 —Psalm 100:1-5

-This is another Psalm where we find beautiful truth hiding in plain sight.
 There is a progression here that I’ve missed for years.

-The Psalmist starts with shouting
+The Psalmist starts with shouting!

 What?
 That doesn’t sound very dignified.